 A candidate for admission to graduate studies must file an application form with the Office of Graduate Studies.
-Three letters recommendation, one official transcript of the student's academic record from every institution of higher education attended, and the application fee complete the application.
-Application forms and credentials should be sent to: Director.
-Office of Graduate Studies, P.O.
+Three letters of recommendation, one official transcript of the student's academic record from every institution of higher education attended, and the application fee complete the application.
+Application forms and credentials should be sent to: Director, Office of Graduate Studies, P.O.
 Box 9020, University of Puerto Rico, Mayagüez Campus, Mayagüez, Puerto Rico 00681-9020.
-Applications should be completed before February 15 for admission in the first semester, and before September 15 for admission in the second semester.
+Applications should be completed before February 15 for admission in the first semester, and before September 15 for admission in the second semester, although applications are also accepted for some additional time with a late fee.